dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 	     Output directory: /data_tmp/[username]/data/03_captus/01_clean_reads
 	                       Output directory successfully created

+It should take a couple of minutes to finish

 Once `captus` is finished you will see a directory called `01_clean_reads` Make a list of file and directories there